Business advice - common questions

 Employers can only submit one claim every three weeks.

-- Whether early years providers can benefit from both the Coronavirus Job Retention Scheme and ‘free entitlement funding’
+The Coronavirus Job Retention Scheme and ‘free entitlement funding’

 Implementing furlough leave